 If you’re using a high street estate agent they will probably want to conduct viewings themselves, at least during their normal office hours.
 Out of hours, they may expect you to conduct your own house viewings.

-Most online estate agent will expect you to conduct all of your own viewings, though many now offer hosted viewings as an optional extra.
+Most online estate agents will expect you to conduct all of your own viewings, though many now offer hosted viewings as an optional extra.

 Either way, check when the estate agent will be able to conduct viewings and when you would have to conduct your own.

-Remember that many house hunters will want to view properties on evenings and weekends.
+Remember that many house hunters will want to view properties on evenings and weekends (we’ve found the majority of viewings are evening and weekends).
 Having an estate agent that can cover such appointments means you don’t need to arrange your entire social life around them.